EasyJet cuts winter losses by more than £50 million

 EasyJet said earlier this week that it is suspending flights to Tel Aviv for the next six months after Iran’s missile and drone attack against Israel at the weekend.

-Between October and March, passengers numbers were up 8% year on year, while average fares paid increased by 9%.
+Between October and March, passengers numbers were up 8% year on year, while average fares paid increased by 9% to £65.

 Seasonal demand for air travel means airlines often record losses in the winter and profits in the summer.